The lasagna Monday

 Lasagna Monday – A look behind the scenes.

-If your team also consists of three generations and your colleagues have lived in big cities – New York, Munich, Bucharest, Vienna, Sterzing ;-), the simple task of having lunch in Brixen can prove to be quite a challenge.
+When your team consists of three generations and your colleagues have lived in big cities – New York, Munich, Bucharest, Vienna, Sterzing ;-), the simple task of having lunch in Brixen can prove to be quite a challenge.

-So deciding where and what to eat can take as long as 20 minutes.
-Followed by discussions during and after the meal, during which most cooks are sure to switch to the off mode.
+Deciding where and what to eat can take from 2 to 20 minutes.
+This is then followed by discussions during and after the meal which can make even the toughest chef drop the towel.

 “It has no crust.”